Isu21842/toxicity-analyses/README.md

-# my setup for PRAW and PerspectiveAPI
+# setup for PRAW and PerspectiveAPI

-~committing from vscode